(Updated May 2020)

-Until about a year or so ago (i.e. 2014), I had never had any websites hacked, however, hacking seems to be on the increase and I have had to recover a number of sites for clients recently.
-In fact, Google has just reported that they have noticed a 180% increase in the number of sites getting hacked (Official Google Webmaster Central Blog – 27th July 2015).
+Until about 2014, I had never had any websites hacked, however, hacking seems to be on the increase and I have had to recover a number of sites for clients recently.
+In fact, back in 2015 Google reported that they had noticed a 180% increase in the number of sites getting hacked (Official Google Webmaster Central Blog – 27th July 2015).
+More recent data from Forbes suggests that on average, 30,000 websites are hacked every day.
+These are typically small business sites that don’t realise they have been hacked and that they are unwittingly distributing malware.

 A hacked site is obviously inconvenient, can lose you business and can take a lot of time (and cost) to fix.
 In some cases it can mean having to re-build the entire site from scratch again.